drio/egrl/README.md

 There is another useful command (hits) that enumerates all the hits to any of the probes.
-This command dumps directly to stdin those hits, consisting in the probe id, the allele seen and the read id that hits the probe.
+This command dumps directly to stdin the probe id, the allele seen and the read id as soon as any read hits any of the probes.

-This command uses much less memory since the hits are not stored but reported immediately.
-The report of the read id per each hit is also helpful in some projects.
+This subcommand uses much less memory since we are not storing the hits in memory.
+You may find useful that the read id is associated with the hit, something we don't report in the count mode.

-Here you have a running example against a bunch of illumina reads.
+Here you have a running example against an illumina dataset.

 ```
 $ egrl hits -p tests/probes.small.txt -r tests/reads.small.fq